gitpod-io/openvscode-server/guides/_template/azure/README.md

 ## Start the server

 1. Open azure into any text editor, click on `variables.tf` file.
-Chnage the defaul location to your nearest azure data-center location.
+Change the default location to your nearest azure data-center location.
 2. Open command line in that folder and run following commands.

 ```